Helping Children, Adults and Families

 Lucy founded the SPD Foundation in 1979, and served as its executive director.
 In 2005, she founded the STAR Center, which was designed to provide cutting-edge treatment solutions to children and adults with SPD.
 In 2016, the two non-profit organizations merged, forming the new STAR Institute for Sensory Processing Disorder, strengthening the mission of both organizations.
 Lucy is also a prolific author, with more than 50 articles in peer-reviewed journals and several published books.
 She has developed the STAR treatment model, which has been demonstrated through research to be effective.
 Even more, she is spearheading the effort to have SPD recognized as a diagnostic entity separate from other disorders.

-We are excited to have Dr. Miller on our Inclusive Play Advisory Board to help us learn more about how therapy in natural settings—especially playgrounds—helps treat children touched by the disorder.
+We are excited to have Dr. Miller as a partner to help us learn more about how therapy in natural settings—especially playgrounds—helps treat children touched by the disorder.

 "Children with SPD experience touch, taste, sound, smell, movement and other sensations differently from typical children.
 Some feel sensations more intensely, others feel them less intensely, and some just don't get sensory information right — 'up' feels the same as 'down,' or a penny feels the same as a button."